 Edgy Conversations gives you the tools to communicate your entrepreneurial vision to others and help them get behind you and your vision.
 An essential key to becoming an entrepreneur.

-This best-selling book helps readers become an authentic leader by discovering their "True North".
+Discover Your True North: The Leadership Classic Expanded for Today's Leaders helps readers become an authentic leader by discovering their “True North”.
 Based on interviews with over 200 leaders, this book provides insight from authentic global leaders who are diverse, global, and contemporary.